 Since the original Guidelines appeared, numerous individuals have made contributions as the art of judging has continued to grow and develop.
 Contributors have included: Lincoln Atkiss, who revised the Guidelines in 1979; Louise Coleman and Ed Griffith, who edited a previous edition of the Guidelines; Dr. Susan Clingenpeel, who wrote the chapter on judging minifloras; Dr. Bruce Monroe, who updated the chapter on challenge classes and collections; Dr. John Dickman, who made numerous contributions to the format and text; Dr. Tommy Cairns, Bunny Skran, and the Old Garden Roses and Shrubs Committee, who updated the sections on judging species, Old Garden Roses, and shrubs; and Dr. Tony Liberta, who wrote the section on rose anatomy.
-Many thanks to Dr. Gary Barlow who revised the discussion of color in this revision.
-I apologize to the other individuals who have contributed to the Guidelines through the years but whose names have been omitted from the list.
+Many thanks to Dr. Gary Barlow who revised the discussion of color and Bruce Monroe, who rewrote the chapter on penalization and disqualification in the 2021 revision.